Adarsh-6394/AI-chatBot/README.md

 # AI-chatBot
-This is AI Powerd Q&amp;A Chat Bot
+This is AI Powerd Q&A Chat Bot
+Ask anything in this AI chatBot